ligan92/houches25/content/_index.md

         filename: welcome.jpg
       text: |

-        **Attention: This is a demo website under construction.
-This message will be removed once the site is completed.**
+        <font size=4>**Attention: This is a demo website under construction.
+This message will be removed once the site is completed.**</font size> <br>

-        Les Houches Summer School 2025: **Exact Solvability and Quantum Information** is now open for applications!
+        Les Houches Summer School 2025: **Exact Solvability and Quantum Information** is not yet open for applications.

   - block: collection
     content: